AhoyISki/duat/README.md

 I don’t know what your personal reasoning would be, but in my case, I really like Kakoune’s editing model, but was frustrated with the lack of some features, like folding, multiple file editing, the general barebonesness of the configuration, etc.

 I know that Neovim has all of these features, and Helix supposedly tries to solve some of these issues.
 But I don’t really like either of their editing styles to be honest.

 And so I thought, why not make my own text editor?

 I thought, why not make a text editor that is as modular as possible, while still having a sensible default configuration?
 That I could modify however I wanted, and with a language that I love?

-That is why I decided to embark on this journey.
+That’s why I decided to create Duat.

 ### Why the name